Automattic/gridicons/npm/test/TESTING.md

 ## Background
 In order for your browser to be able to use and hence test the `index.js` file, it will need to be able to understand the `node` based `require` form of importing modules.
-This is because the `gridicons` package is dependent on certain node packages like `classnames` (and potentially others may be added in the future).
+This is because the `wp-gridicons` package is dependent on certain node packages like `classnames` (and potentially others may be added in the future).
 In general, this is not available on the client side browser because node is on the server side.

 In order to make any node package dependencies available on the client side we use Browserify which simply traces through all node package dependencies in your file and pulls them in to a single `*.js` file that you simply include into your client side `html` document.